sanger-tol/gda/README.md

 `conda activate gda_env`

-If the conda installation does not work for you, you can try using the GDA singularity image instead, see [Using GDA Singularity image](#using-gda-singularity-image)
+If the conda installation does not work for you, you can try using the GDA [Singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html) image instead, see [Using GDA Singularity image](#using-gda-singularity-image).

 **2. Run GDA**